 Starlink for RV & Boat Internet

-Satellite internet is rapidly evolving, and the most prominent and promising new mobile internet option for RV and Boat connectivity is SpaceX's Starlink.
+Satellite internet is rapidly evolving, and the most prominent new mobile internet option for RV and Boat connectivity is SpaceX's Starlink.
 This insanely ambitious low earth orbit satellite constellation launched by Elon Musk with the goal of delivering broadband satellite internet to even the most remote locations on Earth, and eventually even to Mars.

 We have been tracking the development of Starlink since the constellation was first proposed back in 2015, through the launch of prototype satellites in 2018 and 2019, and through the limited public beta launch in 2020.

 In February 2021 SpaceX began to allow anyone to put down a deposit to pre-order Starlink service, but even though the beta period is now seemingly over - Starlink is still under active development and has a LONG way to go before it is fully deployed and has coverage & capacity everywhere.